tillay8/flashcard/README.md

 - direction can be customized
 - words are stored in a csv, see words.csv for an example
 - umlaute do matter (o ≠ ö)

-most of these require a bash terminal, may change later idk
+- to practice cryllic characters download ru.csv and rename it to words.csv most of these require a bash terminal, may change later idk